 With zero partners translating to zero risk of either of these diseases, I was adamant about avoiding that one.
 As with many of these decisions, “Nothing unnecessary” quickly became my mantra.

 - Is this procedure necessary?

 - What are the risks of not doing it?

 - What are the risks of the intervention?

 - Do I really feel I need it?

-Disclosure: There are affiliate links in this post to Miessence from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post.
 See my full disclosure statement here.